seanmorris/vrzno/README.md

 * The Javascript object model places properties and methods in the same namespace.
 PHP however uses separate namespaces for properties and methods.
 This means an object in PHP can have a property `$x->y` as well as a method `$x->y()`.
 However if a Javascript object has a method `x.y()`, then the property `x.y` must resolve to the same callback as the method.

   Currently, when a PHP object is passed into a Javascript execution environment, method names take precedence over property names.
-This means if a PHP object has both a method `$x->y()`, and a property `$x->y`, then the property will be inacessible from Javascript.
+This means if a PHP object has both a method `$x->y()`, and a property `$x->y`, then the property will be inaccessible from Javascript.

 * PHP Classes are not **yet** accessible from Javascript.
 I.e. there is no way to pass a class out of PHP and call `new` on it from Javascript.